AGNI YOGA WEB TV

 One of the most important quotations from the books of Agni Yoga is:

-"Thanks!
+A wise philosopher, having been sold into slavery, exclaimed: "Thanks!
 Evidently I can pay back some old debts."
 (Br I, 273)

 Or another example of the present time: